Lactobacillus Acidophilus 101: Benefits, Uses, and More | Daily Dose

 The primary role of this bacteria in the body is to facilitate proper digestion.
 But it also wards off "bad" bacteria that can cause digestive upset.
 It achieves this by releasing lactic acid and hydrogen peroxide during food breakdown, making it difficult for harmful bacteria to thrive.

 L. acidophilus is an essential component of a healthy microbiome.
-A balanced microbiome is necessary not only for proper digestion but also for absorbing nutrients, preventing chronic disease, and warding off harmful bacteria and pathogens.
+A balanced microbiome is necessary not only for proper digestion but also for absorbing nutrients.

 Health Benefits of Lactobacillus Acidophilus